 Anthropomorphic Robot Hands[ICRA21-2] | [HUMANOIDS19] | [FRONTIERS19] | [ICORR19]

-This research project contributes to the development of a new class of anthropomorphic, compliant, adaptive robot hands.
-The robot hands can operate in unstructured environments and can achieve various grasping and in-hand manipulation actions, with only 3 actuators in a synergistic fashion.
-The design is optimized according to the human hand characteristics, based on neuroscience and anthropometric studies, as well as medical tests.
-The fabrication procedure consists of CNC milling, 3D printing, and Hybrid Deposition Manufacturing (HDM) techniques.
+This research project contributes to the development of a new class of anthropomorphic, adaptive robot hands.
+The robot hands can operate in unstructured environments and can achieve various grasping and in-hand manipulation actions with minimal number of actuators.
+The design is optimized according to the human hand characteristics as described in anthropometric studies.
+The fabrication procedure consists of 3D printing and deposition manufacturing techniques.

-This reserach project was focused on the design and development of an anthropomorphic, underactuated, personalized robot hand of low cost and weight.
-Elastic joints were selected in order to introduce passive compliance in the hand's structure, simplify the control problem and perform robust grasping in unstructured environments.
-Low weight and cost were achieved with the use of common, lightweight and oﬀ–the–self materials, like Plexiglas & ABS.
-We employed a single actuator with a novel selectively diﬀerential mechanism that allows the execution of diﬀerent grasping postures and gestures.
-The proposed design is parametric and allows the replication of personalized, anthropomorphic prosthetic hands.
-The fabrication procedure consists of either a laser cutting or a 3D printing technique.
+This research project focuses on the design and development of anthropomorphic, underactuated, personalized robot hands of low cost and weight.
+Elastic joints were selected to introduce passive compliance in the hand's structure, to simplify the control problem, and to enhance the grasping capabilities.
+We devise various diﬀerential mechanisms to facilitate the execution of diﬀerent grasping postures and gestures.